Catholics & Bible

 Ash Wednesday is not just important for what it stands for; it also indicates the start of Lent, a period that carries on with the penance and forgiveness theme.

-As I mentioned, everyone, including non-Catholics, can get ashes during Ash Wednesday.
+As I mentioned, everyone, including non-catholics, can get ashes during Ash Wednesday.
 You do not need to be baptized or even a Christian.

-So if there’s an Ash Wednesday celebration at your local Catholic church or in your school, feel free to attend.
+So if there’s an Ash Wednesday celebration at your local catholic church or in your school, feel free to attend.
 You won’t be committing any sacrilege.

 Some parishes have gone further with this idea of welcoming everyone to Ash Wednesday.
 They have something called ‘Ashes to Go’.